catececcato/ComplexSystems/README.md

 The following questions are adressed:

-- Section 1: Are the signals stationary? (similarly to module 2, although we are looking at raw signal not the EEG Engagement Index here + recall scores)
+- Section 1: Are the raw EEG data and recall score time series stationary?

 - Section 2: What is the optimal embedding dimension for our EEG data?